Tuo018/Stage_TER/Journal.md

 ## Vendredi 02 Mars
 ### Review

-**Batsim**<BR/>
+**Batsim**<br/>
+How to dispath jobs and allocate resrouces
-A batch scheduler simulator(jobs and resources Management)</br>
+> A batch scheduler -- AKA Resources and Jobs Management System (RJMS)
+> is a system that manages resources in large-scale computing centers,
+> notably by scheduling and placing jobs, and by setting up energy
+> policies.</br>

 **Colmet**<br/>
+To get the trace
-A monitoring tool to collect metrics about jobs running in a distributed environnement<br/>
+> A monitoring tool to collect metrics about jobs running in a distributed > environnement<br/>

 **NAS**<br/>
+To get the trace
-The NAS Parallel Benchmarks (NPB) are a small set of programs designed to help evaluate the performance of parallel supercomputers.
+> The NAS Parallel Benchmarks (NPB) are a small set of programs designed to > help evaluate the performance of parallel supercomputers.

+#### Grid5000
+A set of hosts, free resources and respect the specification to use
+> Grid'5000 is a large-scale and versatile testbed for experiment-driven
+> research in all areas of computer science, with a focus on parallel and
+> distributed computing including Cloud, HPC and Big Data.